 The session will demonstrate digital tools, for the purpose of differentiating instruction by interactive guided reading, embedded learning tasks, and provide for the gradual release of responsibility.
 Techniques will include creating digital books, collaborative slideshows, techniques for engagement, infographics, LMS design, and adapted multimedia to provide students with choice, voice, and personalization.

-OBJECTIVES: The participants will have a chance to create an original work artifact using digital tools to teach specific learning objectives aligned with both content and language learning.
+The participants will have a chance to create an original work artifact using digital tools to teach specific learning objectives aligned with both content and language learning.
 They will leave with a list of strategies aligned with current best practices that promote effective assessment and embedded learning.

 We know educators have a lot of cynicism about "wellness."
 Too often, they've heard people tell them to practice yoga or get a massage when they are deeply burned out while understanding that you can't self-care yourself out of structural and systemic issues that undermine wellness.
 Educators want decision makers to understand the importance of a whole-school approach to educator wellness, one that also encompasses the need strong staff culture, and creating aligned policies and practices that sustain rather than undermine their wellness.